andyjzhong/roast/README.md

 #### JavaScript
 -   Spent most of the morning debugging the completePayment functionality.
 -   Add more validation logic for when payment has been complete (hide/show/disable buttons).
-9 to 12:30
+9 to 1

 #### HTML & CSS
 -   Style log in modal and buttons.

 #### Other
--
+-   Payment confirmation 1 to 1:30.

 ![Day 3 Progress](https://i.imgur.com/tB0cAyV.png)
 ![Day 3 Progress](https://media.giphy.com/media/OJaEw0B5ChJilPI3ag/giphy.gif)